 Communication is essential in a successful marriage and being able to communicate openly and effectively about finances is a skill you need to develop before you get married.

 If you need assistance doing this, there are counselling services that can help.
 But the best way to start is simply to start – open the dialogue and have a discussion.
-This article can help you do that.

 Want to have more fun in your relationship?
 Grab a copy of our free Mini Relationship Planner, including the 100+ questions to ask as conversation starters.